Chern character for torsion-free ample groupoids: Introduction

-As an object of the triangulated category $\KK^G$, the $G$-C$^*$-algebra $P(C_0(X))$ is a suitable \emph{sequential} homotopy colimit of $G$-C$^*$-algebras we can build from $C_0(G^{(\bullet+1)})$ using exact triangles and the notion of projective objects.
-This ought to give the homotopy colimit presentation over $\Delta^\opo$ we seek, but taking homotopy colimits of general diagrams in a triangulated category is a delicate problem which requires analysis of higher Toda brackets, cf.~\cite{bn:tot}.
+The comparison~\eqref{eq:cand-chern} would follow if we could present this sequential colimit as a homotopy colimit over the simplex category $\Delta^\opo$.
+However, homotopy colimits of general diagrams in a triangulated category is a delicate problem which requires analysis of higher Toda brackets~\cite{bn:tot}.

-We work around this problem by promoting $\KK^G$ to a stable $\infty$-category (see Appendix~\ref{sec:kkg-stable}), following the blueprint provided in~\cites{landnik:comp,bel:kkstable} for ordinary $\mathit{KK}$-theory and equivariant $\mathit{KK}$-theory for discrete groups.
+We work around this problem by promoting $\KK^G$ to a stable $\infty$-category, following the blueprint provided in~\citelist{\cite{landnik:comp}\cite{bel:kkstable}} for ordinary and equivariant $\KK$-theory for discrete groups.
 This allows us to make sense of the $\infty$-colimit of the $G$-simplicial object $C_0(G^{(\bullet+1)})$ in the stable $\infty$-category $\icKK^G$.

-In the case of discrete groups, this is analogous to the Davis--Lück presentation of the assembly map as a homotopy colimit~\cite{dl:bc} over the orbit category.
+In fact, this presentation applies to the more general case where $G$ has torsion in its isotropy, and is acting on a (separable) C$^*$-algebra $A$.
+In this case $P(A)$ is the $\infty$-colimit of a simplicial system whose building blocks are induced objects of the form $\Ind_H^G(A)$ for proper open subgroupoids $H\subseteq G$.
+In the case of discrete groups, this is analogous to the Davis--Lück presentation of the left hand side of the Baum--Connes conjecture as a homotopy colimit over the orbit category~\cite{dl:bc}.
+However, since a theory of Bredon homology for groupoids is currently not available, the rest of the argument assumes $G$ is torsion-free, which implies we can work with the simpler $G$-simplicial system $C_0(G^{(\bullet+1)})$.

-Using the Morita equivalence between the space $G^{(n)}$ as a groupoid and the transformation groupoid $G \ltimes G^{(n + 1)}$, and by comparing homotopy colimits in $\KK^G$ with $\infty$-colimits in $\icKK^G$, we are able to prove that the simplicial system of map-spectra $\map_{\icKK}(\dC,C_0(G^{(\bullet)}))$ leads to the left-hand side in~\eqref{eq:cand-chern} via homotopy colimit.
-We connect this model with more concrete $K$-theory spectra for C$^*$-algebras from~\citelist{\cite{dekm:spec}\cite{bjs:spec}} and replace $\map_{\icKK}(\dC,C_0(Y))$ with $\Map_c(Y,\KU)$, where $\Map_c(Y,E)$ stands for a suitably defined compactly-supported mapping spectrum from a locally compact totally disconnected space $Y$ to a CW-spectrum $E$.
+Using the Morita equivalence between the space $G^{(n)}$ as a groupoid and the transformation groupoid $G \ltimes G^{(n + 1)}$, and by comparing homotopy colimits in $\KK^G$ with $\infty$-colimits in $\icKK^G$, we see that the simplicial system of map-spectra $\map_{\icKK}(\dC,C_0(G^{(\bullet)}))$ leads to the left-hand side in~\eqref{eq:cand-chern} via homotopy colimit.
 Then the problem is reduced to finding an isomorphism